assadnavi/assadnavi.github.io/_posts/2023-06-12-what-can-be-cons-in-vba.md

 ---
 layout: post
-title:  "What is cons() in vba ?"
+title:  "What can be cons() in vba ?"
 date:   2023-06-12 00:00:00 +0000
 published: true
 ---
-The last tool we need to start solving our first problem with a recursive approach is `cons`.
+The last tool we need before solving our first problem with a recursive approach is `cons`.
 In functional programming, `cons` is a datastructure which holds one value and one reference to another cons datastructure.
 A cons is a pair (a-value, a-reference).
 This datastructure can be used to represent a list of items.
 See below an example.
 <br/><br/>

 {% highlight cpp %}